Matthew of Albano

-Matthew of Albano (Matthieu, O.S.B.) (died 1134) was a French Benedictine monk and Cardinal, and papal legate.
+Matthew of Albano (Matthieu, O.S.B.Clun.) (died 1134) was a French Benedictine monk and Cardinal, and papal legate.
 He is a Catholic saint.

 He was instrumental in the recognition of the Knights Templar, at the 1129 Council of Troyes.

 He was a nephew of Hugh de Boves, abbot of Reading, bishop of Amiens and then archbishop of Rouen.
 They were both from a noble background, near Laon.